High-Frequency Performance for RF and Microwave Systems

 • Electronic warfare systems

-• SATCOM
+• SATCOM and communications systems

 • AI and accelerated computing infrastructure

-• RF power amplification
+• RF power amplifiers

 • High-speed digital systems